Best Bar None

 With a high density of accredited businesses found solely in the Heart of London area, the scheme further solidifies the West End’s reputation as a thriving and safe destination to be enjoyed by all those who visit, live and work in the area.

-- businesses were accredited in the HOLBA patch in 2025
+businesses were accredited in the HOLBA patch in 2025

-- 32
+32

-- year of accreditation.
+year of accreditation.
 Be sure to renew it on time.

-- 1
+1

 How does it work?

-Receive support
+Receive support:

-Get assessed
+Get assessed:

-- Venue management:
+1. Venue management:

-Including security measures and steps taken to reduce noise, litter and other effects the business may have. - Staff training and care:
+Includes security measures and the steps taken to reduce noise, litter and other impacts the business may have on the local area.

-How are staff supported by the business to perform, develop and grow, and how is their wellbeing protected? - Customer safety and welfare:
+Assesses how staff are supported by the business to perform, develop and grow, and how their wellbeing is protected.

-Attend the awards
+5. Attend the awards:

 Want to know more?